 How can the tangible and intangible products of our gatherings be shared further or left behind?

 How can we walk the boundaries of the everyday person as a viewer vs. a maker?

 How can we provide the right balance of freedom and guidance between a group of strangers to foster desired interactions and conversations?

 We paid attention to shaping conversational touchpoints in order to spark conversation, maintain open-endedness, and introduce comfort between strangers.

 Compliment a stranger

 Ask someone why their memory is so strong

 Ask someone if their artifact or memory is something worth passing on

-Using this service blueprint, we built out features of our service to play test.
+Using our service blueprint, some paper, and Play Doh, we built out features of our service to play test.